zephyrproject-rtos/trusted-firmware-m/docs/platform/arm/mps3/corstone310/README.rst

 .. note::

+   If ``-DPLATFORM_DEFAULT_PROVISIONING=OFF`` and ``-DTFM_DUMMY_PROVISIONING=ON`` then the keys in the ``tf-m/platform/ext/target/arm/mps3/common/provisioning/provisioning_config.cmake`` and the default MCUBoot signing keys will be used for provisioning.

    If ``-DPLATFORM_DEFAULT_PROVISIONING=OFF`` and ``-DTFM_DUMMY_PROVISIONING=OFF`` are set
    then unique values can be used for provisioning.
-The ${MCUBOOT_KEY_S} and ${MCUBOOT_KEY_NS}
-   will be used for signing and provisioning so any unique private signing key can be used.
+The keys and seeds can be changed by passing the new values to the build command, or by setting the ``-DPROVISIONING_KEYS_CONFIG`` flag to a .cmake file that contains the keys.
+An example config cmake file can be seen at ``tf-m/platform/ext/target/arm/mps3/common/provisioning/provisioning_config.cmake``.
+   Otherwise new random values are going to be generated and used.
+For the image signing the ${MCUBOOT_KEY_S} and ${MCUBOOT_KEY_NS} will be used.
+These variables should point to .pem files that contain the code signing private keys.
+The public keys are going to be generated from these private keys and will be used for provisioning.
+The hash of the public key is going to be written into the ``provisioning_data.c`` automatically.

    If ``-DMCUBOOT_GENERATE_SIGNING_KEYPAIR=ON`` is set then a new mcuboot signing public and private keypair is going to be generated and it's going to be used to sign the S and NS binaries.

-   The hash of the public key is going to be written into the ``provisioning_data.c`` automatically.
-   The other keys and seeds can be changed by passing the new values to the build command, otherwise the default values going to be used:
-   ``tf-m/platform/ext/target/arm/mps3/common/provisioning/provisioning_config.cmake``
-   Optionally it's possible to pass a new config file with the ``-DPROVISIONING_KEYS_CONFIG`` flag.

    The new generated keypair can be found in the ``<build dir>/bin`` folder or in the ``<install directory>/image_signing/keys`` after installation.